Trump loses Wisconsin but wins in Kenosha County for the second time

 Voters galvanized

-Two longtime legislators — State Sen. Bob Wirch, D-Kenosha, and Rep. Samantha Kerkman, R-Salem Lakes — both ran unopposed in the election.
+Two longtime legislators — State Sen. state , D-Kenosha, and Rep. Samantha Kerkman, R-Salem Lakes — both ran unopposed in the election.
 And while they come from separate sides of the aisle, they both had similar takes on the county results.

 “My urban district went for Biden, I think it’s important to point that out.
 And my two Kenosha County representatives were both re-elected,” Wirch said.